Childhood Immunisations (5 years and over)

 Figure 4 compares Blackpool with other local authorities in England.
 Blackpool ranks 69th out of 148 authorities with reported statistics and is in the third (middle) quintile for coverage.

-Figure 4: Proportion of children who have 2 doses of MMR vaccine by their 5th birthday, comparison showing Blackpool with upper tier local authorities in England, 2023/24
+Figure 4: proportion of children who have two doses of MMR vaccine by their fifth birthday, comparison showing Blackpool with upper tier local authorities in England, 2024/25

 Source: OHID, Health Protection Profile, Immunisation and childhood vaccine preventable diseases

-National data reported that there were 173 lab-confirmed cases of mumps in England in 2023, compared to 17 cases in 2021 and 367 cases of measles, up from just 2 in 2021.
-Outside of London, the risk of measles is low but smaller outbreaks could be seen in specific populations, including teenagers, young people and under-vaccinated communities and it highlights the importance of ensuring that children are up-to-date with the MMR vaccination3.
-Following the increases in measles, the UK Health Security Agency (UKHSA) launched a campaign in March 2024 to remind parents of the risks of their children missing out on protection against serious disease.
+National data reported that there were 157 laboratory-confirmed cases of mumps in England in 2024, compared to 23 cases in 2021 and 959 laboratory-confirmed cases of measles in 2025.
+In 2024 this was 2,911, the highest number of cases recorded annually since 2012.
+Outside of London, the risk of measles is low but smaller outbreaks could be seen in specific populations, including teenagers, young people and under-vaccinated communities and it highlights the importance of ensuring that children are up-to-date with the MMR vaccination.3 Following the increases in measles, the UK Health Security Agency (UKHSA) launched a campaign in March 2024 to remind parents of the risks of their children missing out on protection against serious disease.

 The HPV vaccine protects against two types of HPV virus (HPV-16 and HPV-18) which together are responsible for about 70% of cervical cancers.
 In addition, the vaccine can also protect against HPV-6 and HPV-11, the two strains of HPV that cause most cases of genital warts.